Medical Weight Loss vs. Dieting: Why Physician-Supervised Programs Work Better for Men

 Visit our medical weight loss program page to see what our approach includes.

-This is where men’s health and weight management connect.
-Low testosterone is associated with increased body fat, reduced muscle, and slower metabolism.
+Low testosterone is associated with increased body fat, reduced muscle mass, and slower metabolism.
 Addressing a testosterone deficiency can meaningfully improve body composition and make weight loss more sustainable.
+Read more about the connection between low T and weight gain.

 A typical timeline: